na-na-hi/renget/archive/how2playba.md

 >What does the leader position do
 It shows you her funny leader animation at the start of every battle, her chibi in the overworld, and is the girl that appears on your victory/defeat screen.
 That's it.

+>Is the auto team formation button good?
+No.

 !!! info
 	Match colours, and bring a tank and healer.